malramsay64/phd-thesis/03_Dynamics/introduction.md

 $$ C_{l} = \langle P_l(\vect{u}_i(t) \cdot \vect{u}_i(0)) \rangle_i $$

-Here $P_l$ is the Legendre polynomial of degree $l$, and the angle brackets denote an average over all molecules and starting configurations.
+Here $P_l$ is the Legendre polynomial of degree $l$, and the angle brackets signify an average over all molecules and starting configurations.
 To match simulation results with NMR and fluorescence experiments the 2nd degree Legendre polynomial is used,